marionnewlevant/craft-picture/README.md

 ## picture Overview

-Uses [Imager](https://github.com/aelvan/Imager-Craft) and optionally [Focal Point Field](https://github.com/aelvan/FocalPointField-Craft) to transform the images, and generate a &lt;picture&gt; or &lt;img&gt; element.
+Uses [Imager](https://github.com/aelvan/Imager-Craft) and optionally [Focal Point Field](https://github.com/aelvan/FocalPointField-Craft) to transform the images, and generate a &lt;picture&gt; or &lt;img&gt; element, or simply return the transformed image url.
 Most of the work is in writing the configuration that describes the different image styles.

+The plugin provides two variables: craft.picture.element generates &lt;picture&gt; and &lt;img&gt; elements, which contain multiple urls for transfomations of a single image. craft.picture.url generates a single url, useful when the image is a `background-image`.

 ## Configuring picture